MikaParssinen/SmartRoom-AR/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md)
+This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt)